 It is best to consider options early, and preparation is key.
 Careful consideration will need to be given to how the relationship between the children and the non-resident parent will still be promoted, and it will be necessary to be creative as to methods of indirect contact, to include media such as Skype, FaceTime or similar video conferencing.

-Ed is a family paralegal based in our Exeter office.
-For advice or assistance regarding family issues including international relocation please contact our family team.
-We have nationally accredited and rated specialist lawyers and a wealth of experience in helping people – in particular experience in representing applicants, respondents and children who have been the subject of international relocation cases – and If you feel that we might be able to help, please contact us on 01392 210700 or email us at firstname.lastname@example.org.
+Our Family team have nationally accredited and rated specialist lawyers and a wealth of experience in helping people – in particular experience in representing applicants, respondents and children who have been the subject of international relocation cases – If you feel that we might be able to help, please contact us on 01392 210700 or email us at firstname.lastname@example.org.